efano/buoys-django/README.md

 ### Functionality

 At full-size, the layout of the application comprises of a navigational bar at the top of the application, a sidebar, and an interactive slippy map taking up the rest of the display.
 All elements are developed following the responsive web design (RWD) approach to render well on a variety of devices and window or screen sizes.
-Modals will be used for user login and blog editing.

 ### Data Model